NoahHsu/Daas/README.md

 }
 ```

-The server run the rule (set the value of the response-Fact) and then return it in the `data` of the response body.
+The server runs the rule (set the value of the response-Fact) and then return it in the `data` of the response body.